Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/index.md

     or list of parameters, etc.) or a more complex object (e.g. a file, a machine learning model, a list of custom objects, the result of a database query, etc.).

-- For any type: internal or external data, local or remote data, historical data, a set of parameters, a trained model, etc.
+- For any type: internal or external data, local or remote data, historical data, a parameter or a parameter set, a trained model, etc.

 - For any usage: independent data or data related to others through data processing pipelines or scenarios.